magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMedia/Player/UnityEngine.XR.MagicLeap.MLMedia.Player.md

 ### int GetWidth {#int-getwidth}

-Get the width of the video in pixels
+Get the width of the video in pixels.

 ```csharp
 public int GetWidth()